-In this comparative study, I chose to compare the following countries:

-New Zealand – the flagship country and pioneer in the field of no-fault.
-New Zealand very successfully employs the no-fault method through the implementation of the Accident Compensation Act in an accordance with the recommendations of a special committee that explored the issue.
-The aims of the program are: 1) to strengthen the public interest and 2) reinforce the principles of social solidarity and reciprocity in the country by granting fair compensation to the injured parties in accidents, including injuries caused by medical treatment.
+New Zealand – New Zealand is the flagship country and pioneer in the field of no-fault.
+New Zealand very successfully employs the no-fault method through the implementation of the Accident Compensation Act in accordance with the recommendations of a special committee that explored the issue.
+The aims of its program are to strengthen the public interest and to reinforce the principles of social solidarity and reciprocity in the country by granting fair compensation to the injured parties in accidents, including injuries caused by medical treatment.
 In exchange for this, a patient who files a lawsuit through the scheme surrenders the right to the involvement of the court, with the exception of special cases.
 It is important to note that the public’s trust in and satisfaction with the programme are beyond even the highest expectations.
 Many countries throughout the world are learning about the no-fault method via New Zealand.

-Sweden – Scandinavian countries trend to adopt the no-fault system; the first of which was Sweden.
+Sweden – Many Scandinavian countries have adopted the no-fault system, and the first to do so was Sweden.
 The country is a case study for her neighbours and the wider European Union (EU).
 The shared goals of the Scandinavian role are:

-To determine if the compensation lawsuits are covered by the scheme and to verify eligibility when necessary
+To determine if the compensation lawsuits are covered by the scheme and to verify eligibility when necessary;

-To pay out compensation
+To pay out compensation;

-To purchase health services and support for disabled individuals as well as rehabilitation for injured parties
+To purchase health services and support for disabled individuals as well as rehabilitation for injured parties;

 To advise the government.

-Unlike New Zealand, the scheme was established on a voluntary basis, and only in 1996 became mandatory when it was anchored in the law (Patient Injury Act).
+Unlike New Zealand, the Swedish no-fault scheme was established on a voluntary basis, and only in 1996 became mandatory when it was anchored in the law (Patient Injury Act).
 Following this reform, all healthcare providers in Sweden are obligated to provide an insurance programme that covers injury following medical treatment.
 The insuring bodies belong to a government authority (Patient Insurance Association), which is responsible for managing the programme and is financed by a regional government budget.
 Each region is owner and manager of the insurance companies for injuries inflicted due to medical treatment.
 The region determines the policy terms and fixes the costs and the community clinics and hospitals.

-Instead of proof of negligence or liability, the no-fault system in Sweden is based on the principle of “avoidability” – the programme compensates patients whose injury it was possible to prevent under the optimal circumstances i.e. under the care and treatment of the “best possible” physician as it were or the “perfect” healthcare system.
+Instead of proof of negligence or liability, the no-fault system in Sweden is based on the principle of “avoidability” – the programme compensates patients whose injury it was possible to prevent under the optimal circumstances, i.e., under the care and treatment of the “best possible” physician as it were or the “perfect” healthcare system.
 It is worth noting that, in this way, the Swedish model advances a very high standard of quality.
 This criteria was subsequently adopted by other Scandinavian countries.
-The Swedish system also covers non-pecuniary damages such as suffering, pain, and discomfort.
-The amount of compensation are determined in accordance with the type of injury, its severity, and its duration.
+The Swedish system also covers non-pecuniary damages, such as suffering, pain, and discomfort.
+The amount of compensation is determined in accordance with the type of injury, its severity, and its duration.

-United States – the discussion on reforms to compensation as a result of medical treatment has been ongoing in the US since the 1960s.
-The debate is only intensifying due to the crisis wherein the insurance market gave professional responsibility to physicians.
+United States – In the United States. the discussion on reforms to compensation as a result of medical treatment has been ongoing since the 1960s.
+The debate is only intensifying due to the crisis wherein the insurance market has made physicians professionally responsible.
 Various proposals have been raised and discussed both at the federal level and at the state level, such as a cap on claims, adopting the no-fault system, and establish a body to examine health cases.
 At the current time, only the states of Virginia and Florida have adopted the no-fault system for neurological coverage.

 תרשים : היבטים עיקריים של מנגנוני ”אין אשם” בעולם - טבלה מסכמת